stockparfait/experiments/powerdist/README.md

 `a<=3` it is also a [fat-tailed distribution], since its skewness and kurtosis are infinite.

-For our practical purposes, we are mostly interested in testing hypotheses and estimating the confidence intervals under these hypotheses for various statistics, such as mean, MAD (mean absolute deviation) and the standard deviation `sigma`, as well as the tail's exponent `a`.

-We will also attempt approximating the sum of `N` t-distributed samples with either another t-distribution with a different `a`, or a normal distribution.
-For the latter, it would be interesting to find such `N` when such approximation could be justified.

 [t-distribution]: https://en.wikipedia.org/wiki/Student%27s_t-distribution
 [power law]: https://en.wikipedia.org/wiki/Power_law
 [heavy-tailed distribution]: https://en.wikipedia.org/wiki/Heavy-tailed_distribution